Full White Beautiful Pigeon

 A white feather is frequently linked to angels.
 When you see a pigeon, your guardian angel comes to visit and lets you know they are always thinking of you.
 This incident occurs when you are grieving the loss of a loved one.

-Some people confuse them when see white pigeon vs dove, they almost look same which confuse the people.
-There is a science between them so let us make you understand.
-Most birds we refer to as doves and pigeons are the same species.
-Some are white, while others are spotted with black, grey, and green.
-However, they are all Columba livia domestica, a subspecies of the rock pigeon or dove Columba livia.
+Some people confuse white pigeons with doves due to their similar appearance. they look similar, which causes confusion.
+There is a science between them, so let us make you understand.
+Many birds referred to as doves and pigeons belong to the same species.
+Some are white, while others have black, grey, or green markings.
+All are subspecies of the rock pigeon, Columba livia domestica.
 The Columbidae bird family, which includes more than 300 bird species, consists of pigeons and doves.
 They both have thick, spherical bodies, short necks, and thin heads, although pigeons tend to be bigger and stumpier.
 Doves, on the other hand, tend to be smaller in height.

 How do the albino pigeons look?